tinacms/tina.io/content/docs/tina-cloud/beta-migration.md

 ## Migration Path

-Since we're changing how user accounts work within Tina Cloud, alpha users will need to create new accounts for the beta.
-The process is pretty simple, you'll just need to **recreate your Tina Cloud account** an **update your Tina Cloud Site**.
-The good news is that since we don't control your content, there really isn't too much to do.
+Since we're changing how user accounts work within Tina Cloud, existing alpha users must **recreate their Tina Cloud account** and **update their Tina Cloud Site**.
+The good news is that since we don't control your content, there really isn't anything else to do.

 ### Recreate your Tina Cloud Account